-Prerequisite: MATH 171 or MATH 173 or an equivalent course or appropriate score on the math assessment test.
+Prerequisite: MATH 171 or MATH 173 or an equivalent course with a grade of "C" or better or appropriate score on the math assessment test

 This is a beginning course in statistical analysis.
 Topics include observational studies, designed experiments, descriptive statistics and inferential statistics.
 The course also includes an introduction to probability, regression, correlation, confidence intervals and hypothesis testing.
 The course examines statistical distributions from a non-calculus point of view, including the normal, chi-square and binomial distributions.
 Computer/calculator applications are incorporated into the course topics.
 3 hrs./wk.

-MATH 231 CALCULUS I (3CR)
+BUSINESS AND APPLIED CALCULUS I (3CR)

-Prerequisite: MATH 171 or MATH 173 or appropriate score on the math assessment test
+Prerequisite: MATH 171 or MATH 173 with a grade of "C" or better or appropriate score on the math assessment test